-PRC regulation on loans to and direct investments in PRC entities by offshore holding companies may delay or prevent us from using the proceeds of this offering to make loans or additional capital contributions to our PRC operating subsidiaries.
+PRC regulation on loans to and direct investments in PRC entities by offshore holding companies may delay or prevent us from making loans or additional capital contributions to our PRC operating subsidiaries.

 Loans to or investments in our PRC subsidiaries are subject to approval by or registration with relevant governmental authorities in the PRC.
 We may also decide to finance our subsidiaries by means of capital contributions.
 According to the relevant PRC regulations on foreign-invested enterprises in the PRC, depending on the total amount of investment, capital contributions to our PRC operating subsidiaries may be subject to the approval of MOFCOM or its local branches.
 We may not obtain these government approvals on a timely basis, or at all, with respect to future capital contributions by us to our subsidiaries.
-If we fail to receive such approvals, our ability to use the proceeds of the Notes and to capitalize our operations in the PRC may be negatively affected, which could adversely affect our liquidity and our ability to fund and expand our business.